 CIFilterBox has a simple and intuitive interface.
 Quickly find your filter and start playing with the settings.
 The output image will update in real-time, showing what the filter does and how the settings work.
 You can use your own input images or choose from the built-in stock photos.
-Select a background to show the transparent areas of the output, and either crop the image extent or view the filter's full output.
 You can even use the output image as an input to simulate filter chaining.

 View information on each input key including Class, Type, and Description

-Receive warnings for common filter problems such as 'image of infinite extent'
+Receive warnings and hints for common filter problems such as 'image of infinite extent'

 Crop the image extent, or view the full un-cropped output